kwaldenphd/python-structured-data/README.md

 - [City of South Bend Open Data](https://data-southbend.opendata.arcgis.com/)
 - [Sports Reference](https://www.sports-reference.com/)

+These open data portals are catalogs of datasets- you will need to explore the websites to identify and then download a specific dataset.

 Open the data in a spreadsheet program and/or text editor.
 - What do you see?
 - How can we start to make sense of the data based on available documentation?

 Q9: Write code + comments that load the data in Python using the two different approaches highlighted in this lab:
-- Lists and sublists
+- Lists and sublists (steps 10-17, or steps 17-24 for loading the file using a for loop)
-- Dictionaries
+- Dictionaries (steps 48-54, and steps 55-56 cover how to deal with a file that does not include a header row)

 Q10: What challenges did you encounter for Q8 and Q9?
 How did you address or solve them?